microsoft/CCF/doc/build_apps/logging_cpp.rst

 Receipts for transactions that have set a claims digest expose a ``leaf_components``, rather than an opaque ``leaf``, which means that a receipt endpoint can choose to reveal the claims and remove their digest from the receipt.

+The receipt verification can then only succeed if the revealed claims are digested and their digest combined into a ``leaf`` that correctly combines with the ``proof`` to form the ``root`` that the signature covers.
+Receipt verification therefore establishes the authenticity of the claims.

 .. literalinclude:: ../../samples/apps/logging/logging.cpp
     :language: cpp
     :start-after: SNIPPET_START: claims_digest_in_receipt